Medford police have tracked down a man and woman suspected of stealing a 76-year-old woman's purse from Fred Meyer last weekend.

 Lunsford was cited on a charge of first-degree theft.

-Amanda Lynn Schram, 23, was located at her mother's house in the 800 block of Posse Lane, Budreau said.
+Amanda Lynn Schram, 23, was found at her mother's house in the 800 block of Posse Lane, Budreau said.
 Schram was cited on a charge of first-degree theft and was released because she cooperated with investigators, he said.